BMSC - Biomedical Science (BMSC)

 The structure and assembly of eucaryotic cells, mechanisms of gene expression, and the cell biology of the immune system.
 Methods in cell biology are also discussed.

-Discussion of major ethical issues related to biomedical research.
+Discussion of issues surrounding the responsible conduct of biomedical research.
 Two hours of lecture and small-group discussion per week.

 This course will cover the structure and function of proteins, lipids and carbohydrates.
 Special emphasis will be on the mechanisms of enzyme catalysis and the influence of the cellular environment on catalysis.
 The role of specific enzymes such as kinases in signal transduction and metabolic control will be emphasized.